 Best Liquid: Mosher Mountain Gear Rock Climbing Liquid Chalk

-Amazon reviewers love this chalk’s quick-drying nature and the thickness of the coating it provides.
-Its Super Grip formula has been lab-tested to increase friction and the pocket-sized 50 ml container fits easily into your backpack or climbing pants.
+The chalk's Super Grip formula has been lab-tested to increase friction and the pocket-sized 50 ml container fits easily into your backpack or climbing pants.
 For ultimate ease of access, use the included carabiner to clip the bottle onto your belt or harness.
 The chalk also scores points with conscientious climbers due to the fact that it isn’t tested on animals.
 Disadvantages include its high price-tag and the potential for a mess if the bottle leaks.

 Best Ball: 321 STRONG Refillable Chalk Ball

 Another popular option for indoor climbs in gyms with a powder ban, chalk balls simplify the process of chalking up by minimizing mess and waste.
 Some argue that the coating they provide is not as consistent as other kinds of chalk, but reviewers for the 321 STRONG Refillable Chalk Bag seem more than happy with its performance.
 It comprises a 65g cotton sock that releases chalk on contact and can be refilled when necessary via the drawstring at the top.

 It comes pre-filled with premium grade magnesium carbonate that’s free from toxins, pigments, and fillers so that you can use it constantly without worrying about the health of your skin.
 The chalk is also unscented (a surprisingly rare plus when it comes to climbing chalk).
 The ball comes in a resealable zip top bag for clean transportation and storage.
 When climbing, the best practice is to suspend the ball from your harness in an open chalk bag.